Can’t get a job after sending hundreds of resumes that only get rejected by employers? I hear you.

 Whatever you talk about, it must be specific and aligned with the things the recruiters are looking for, so delete anything irrelevant and unrelatable.

 And for your resume to connect, it needs to be consistent by maintaining a good flow.

 To check everything flows well, read your resume out loud.
 You will notice where some parts might sound off.
 For those parts that do sound odd, that’s where you need to rephrase and change the wording around until it sounds about right.

-Also, vague language that’s unspecific is a no-go.
+Also, vague language is a no-go.
 Here are a few examples of words you should avoid:

-Any past accomplishments that you want to talk about, be specific when you’re bringing it up by using any type of statistic or evidence if possible.
+As for any past accomplishments that you want to talk about – be specific when you’re bringing it up and use statistics or evidence, if possible.
 For example, which of the following sounds more authentic:

 From the examples, the second one sounds better.
 There’s certainty behind the statement and it sounds genuinely authentic because of the statistic that makes it more credible – “I’ve generated 20% more sales.”